Shray0611/CHAT-APP/README.md

 A real-time chat application built with the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.io.
-The app supports one-on-one messaging, live status updates, and uses Zustand for efficient state management across chats and profiles.

-User authentication is secured with bcrypt.js to ensure encrypted password storage and strong data protection.
+The app supports one-on-one messaging, live status updates, and uses Zustand for efficient state management across chats and profiles.User authentication is secured with bcrypt.js to ensure encrypted password storage and strong data protection.

 🚀 Features